theothernt/AerialViews/README.md

 - If set to local playback only and there are no videos, there is no error message or notification - only a black screen with the time

+- This app is designed to play Apple's video only.
+It will not play any random video you have on the device or USB storage

 - Network connection issues are not handled well, the videos will simply pause